andino-systems/Andino-UPS/README.md

 # Andino-UPS

-Andino UPS, a base Uninterruptable Power Supply for 24 Volt DC Client Devices.
+Andino UPS, a Uninterruptible Power Supply for 24 Volt DC Client Devices.
 It stores the Energy in long lasting Supercaps instead of Lead- or Lithium Batteries.
 Depending on the environment temperature, the livetime are up to 10 years without any maintance.